franneck94/Vscode-C-Cpp-Runner/README.md

 ## Using the MSVC Compiler

-To use the MSVC compiler (toolchain), set the local **msvcBatchPath** setting.
+To use the MSVC compiler (toolchain), set the **msvcBatchPath** setting to a valid path.
 An example path would be **"*PathToVs2022*/Community/VC/Auxiliary/Build/vcvarsall.bat"**.
-Then the other settings about the GCC/Clang tools are ignored in the current workspace.
+Then set the **useMsvc** to true, to not use GCC/Clang tools in the current workspace.
-If you want to stop using the MSVC compiler, just reset the local **msvcBatchPath** setting.
+If you want to stop using the MSVC compiler, just set **useMsvc** to false.

-Caveat: Currently no cross-compiling is allowed.
+Caveat: Currently no cross-compiling is allowed and include paths with whitespaces can make the compilation fail.

 ## Release Notes